mantidproject/mantid/docs/source/concepts/calibration/PythonCodeForCalibration.rst

 			:width: 300px

 There are 5 special points that can be used to the calibration.
-A rising edge, followed by 3 gaussian through, and finally, a final edge.
-These 5 points were mesured and the result was:
+A rising edge, followed by 3 Gaussian through, and finally, a final edge.
+These 5 points were measured and the result was:

 .. code:: python

       # remember that the origin is in the center of the tube. measured in meters.
       knownPositions = [-0.50, -0.16, 0.0, 0.16, 0.50]
-      # the shape of these points: edge, gaussian, gaussian, gaussian, edge
+      # the shape of these points: edge, Gaussian, Gaussian, Gaussian, edge
       funcForm = [2, 1, 1, 1, 2]

 Execution of calibrate function